 Though it protects against YFV, the vaccine itself can cause mild to serious side effects.
 10% – 30% of people receiving the vaccine report mild flu-like symptoms.
 The risk of serious or life threatening complications is low but increases after the age of 60 and even more after 70.
 It is a live vaccine and should not be given to anyone who is pregnant or immune compromised.

-Which brings us back to risk analysis.
-Visit your travel health specialist, who will consider all of your risk factors and help you determine whether the yellow fever vaccine is required or recommended.
+Whether or not you need a Yellow Fever becomes a question of risk analysis.
+Visit your travel health specialist, who will review your medical history and consider all of your risk factors to help you determine whether the yellow fever vaccine is required or recommended.

 Be informed, travel safe and Go Explore.